microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** increment the version of your API for _Compliance changes_.

-:white_check_mark: **DO** review any breaking changes with the Azure REST API stewardship board prior to seecing approval through the [Azure Global Breaking Change Policy][7].
+:white_check_mark: **DO** review any breaking changes with the Azure REST API stewardship board prior to seeking approval through the [Azure Global Breaking Change Policy][7].

 :white_check_mark: **DO** follow the [Azure Global Retirement Policy][7] for any deprecated APIs.